rkanadev/romaessight/README.md

     $ chmod u+x start.sh
 	$ ./start.sh

-  start.sh sets enviroment variables so the insight can conncect to blackcoind.
+  start.sh sets enviroment variables so the insight can conncect to romaesd.
 Then open a browser and go to:

     http://localhost:3000